School of Education & Counseling

 Program Highlights for Autism Specialist MEd

 It's time to advance your education and career.
-The Autism Specialist degree at Cambridge College Puerto Rico is a flexible, hands-on program designed to fit your busy schedule.
+The Autism Specialist degree at Cambridge College at Bay Path University in Puerto Rico is a flexible, hands-on program designed to fit your busy schedule.

 • Language: All classes are taught in Spanish and coursework is in Spanish and English.